scheema/Conversation-Bot/README.md

 $ git clone https://github.com/IBM/watson-banking-chatbot
 ```

-We’ll be using the file [`data/conversation/workspaces/banking.json`](data/conversation/workspaces/banking.json) and the folder
+We’ll be using the file (customized-version is developed or provided by IBM as a starting point) [`data/conversation/workspaces/<customized-version.json>`](data/conversation/workspaces/customized-version.json) and the folder
 [`data/conversation/workspaces/`](data/conversation/workspaces/)

 ### 2. Create Watson services with IBM Cloud